frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section3-exercise4.md

 ## Your Task

 - Create a new Assembly.
-- Insert your Section 3 Exercise 3 Part Studio (your full chassis frame).
+- Insert your Section 3 Exercise 3 Part Studio (your frame with that single gusset).
 - Group all the frame parts together.
 - Insert the swerve modules (MK4i N A and B variants) if you haven't already.
 - Fasten the swerve modules onto the corners of the frame.